 Why Are Sheet Pan Meals So Awesome?

 I feel like I’m stating the obvious here, but it’s because your whole meal is in the oven cooking at the same time on one baking sheet!
-Minimal fuss and effort, zero time tending pans on the stove, very little cleanup.
+Minimal fuss and effort, zero time tending pans on the stove, minimal cleanup.
 It’s just plain wonderful.
 Admittedly, if your family is on the larger side like mine is, two pans are necessary.

 Sheet Pan Honey Garlic Smoked Sausage With Roasted Sweet Potatoes and Broccoli